MalvikaaMani/Rainfall_Prediction/README.md

   <li>NumPy: For numerical operations.</li>
   <li>SciPy: For statistical functions used in hyperparameter distributions (randint).</li>
 </ul>
+<h1> Deployment </h1>
+For deployment a simpler model was chosen which consisted only 6 features out of 37 original features for the sake of simplicity.
+The simpler was retrained and saved as rainfall_simple_model.pkl.
+Deployment on Streamlit was carried out on this model.
 <h1> Results</h1>
 The model's performance metrics on the test set, after hyperparameter tuning and handling class imbalance, are presented below:
 <ul>